vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 than work on devops or DLW, but based on mood I might still end up doing a fair amount of work on timelines.

-### Work that has synergies with DLW work, and resultant EA Forum posts through late 2022 and 2023
+### Work that has synergies with DLW work, and resultant EA Forum posts in 2024 or later

 I want to work on a bunch of timelines in the timelines wiki that have synergies with the work I'm doing on DLW.
 While doing this, the